 Each day we move your luggage ahead for you to the next accommodation.
 All you need to carry is a daypack with what you need for the day.
 We provide comprehensive walk notes for you.
 It’s easy to find the way on this track but with our notes, you’ll also receive lots of information to help you better appreciate the flora, fauna, history and geology you’re experiencing along the route.

 We’ve mapped a point-to-point walk to maximize the highlights, staying in different accommodation on the route.
 This means more variety, less backtracking and time spent in a vehicle and more time to relax at the end of the day.
 You’ll walk an average of 15–16 km each day, with some optional side walks for those wanting to extend themselves.

-The walking terrain is varied following clifftops, wide forest tracks, rough trails, beach traverses, including Wreck Beach, shaded forest canopy.
-It’s mostly relatively easy going, flat stretches, some steady, challenging climbs and long downhill descents.
+The walking terrain is varied following clifftops, wide forest tracks, rough trails, beach traverses, including Wreck Beach, a shaded forest canopy.
+It’s mostly relatively easy-going, flat stretches, some steady, challenging climbs and long downhill descents.
 The walk is moderate to challenging with some longer days.
 This is a great opportunity for fit walkers to challenge themselves.